 If we can manage to draw people in, they are more likely to spread the word about our digital content and us.
-Let’s keep out the LOLs and ‘memes’ and look at what article or blogpost you shared last.
+Let’s forget about the LOLs and ‘memes’ and look at what article or blog post you shared last.
 I’m sure it was something you thought was beneficial to your friends and colleagues, right?
 Thus, every time you publish something worth sharing, your audience will grow.

 5. Spark people’s curiosity in us and our services